Quantum Calculi: differential forms and vector fields in noncommutative geometry: Cartan pairs as noncommutative vector fields

-The last statement is a consequence of Proposition \eqref{key1}. \end{proof} \begin{remark} Our notation $X^\p\equiv\p_X$ suggests the relation with directional partial derivative along the vector field $X$.
+The last statement is a consequence of Proposition \ref{key1}. \end{proof} \begin{remark} Our notation $X^\p\equiv\p_X$ suggests the relation with directional partial derivative along the vector field $X$.
 Indeed, it is the case at least for calculus on free (left or right) bimodules, cf. \cite{bk95a}.
-In this sense $(\Omega^\trr, \p)$ can be understood as a Cartan pair of right (directional) partial derivatives for FOC $(\Omega, d)$.\\ \end{remark} Any FOC $(d, \Omega)$ is related with the short exact sequence \eqref{univ1} of bimodules.
+In this sense $(\Omega^\trr, \p)$ can be understood as a Cartan pair of right (directional) partial derivatives for FOC $(\Omega, d)$.\\ \end{remark} \begin{example} (Cartan pairs for commutative algebras)\ Assuming $R$ commutative i.e., $\mathfrak{Z}(R)=R$, and considering central bimodules with the left and right multiplications the same i.e., $X.r=r.X$, we arrive to the standard Leibniz rule

+which is also satisfied in classical differential geometry of smooth manifolds.
+Therefore, $X^\rtt\in \mbox{Der}(R)$ becomes a derivation of the commutative algebra $R$.
+Moreover, the notions of left and right Cartan pairs coincide in this case.
+Their duals become central bimodules too.
+In fact, $\mbox{Der}(R)^\trr$ provides the module of differential one-forms for $R=C^\infty(M)$.
+In that sense, the definition of Cartan pairs generalizes the notion of vector fields on smooth manifolds (cf. Example \ref{standard}).
+More generally, it is known that $\mbox{Der}(R)\cong\Omega^1_K(R)^\trr$ for any commutative ring.
+Therefore, smooth differential one-forms can be considered as a bidual of the K\"ahler one-forms $(\Omega^1_K(R)^{\trr})^\trl$.
+Their dual gives back the derivation. \end{example} Any FOC $(d, \Omega)$ is related with the short exact sequence \eqref{univ1} of bimodules.
 Its right dual takes the form

 where $\Omega^\trr$ stands for the bimodule corresponding to the right Cartan pair $(\Omega^\trr, \p)$.
 Thus the second term $(\ker\mu)^\trr$ represents the universal right Cartan pair; its structure will be described in the next section. $\pi^\trr$ is a monomorphism.
-However, one should notice that the last arrow is not an epimorphism in general (cf. Proposition \eqref{key1}) what in the present context is not important.
+However, one should note that the last arrow is not an epimorphism in general (cf. Proposition \ref{key1}) what in the present context is not important.

 The natural question which appears now is if one can reconstruct FOC from an abstract (e.g. right) Cartan pair?
 It appears to be not the case in general.
-Assume $(\X, \rtt)$ as in Definition \eqref{rCp}.
-One can define a differential $d: R\rightarrow \Omega\equiv\X^\trl$ by the formula $<<X|dr>>\doteq X^\rtt(r)$ for each $X\in \X$.
-The Leibniz rule follows: $<<X|d(rs)>>=X^\rtt(rs)=X^\rtt(r)s +(X.r)^\rtt(s)=<<X|dr>>s+<<X.r|ds>> =<<X|dr.s+r.ds>>$.
+Assume $(\X, \rtt)$ as in Definition \ref{rCp}.
+One can define a differential $d: R\rightarrow \Omega\equiv\X^\trl$ by the formula $<X|dr>\doteq X^\rtt(r)$ for each $X\in \X$.
+The Leibniz rule follows: $<X|d(rs)>\ =\ X^\rtt(rs)\ =\ X^\rtt(r)s\ +\ (X.r)^\rtt(s)\ =\ <X|dr>\!s+<X.r|ds> =<X|dr.s+r.ds>$.
 The only doubt is if elements $dr$ generate the bimodule $\X^\trl$.
 Indeed, dualizing \eqref{key3} one obtains a dual sequence of right modules